BlackSandLab/BlackSandLab/README.md

 ## 👋 About Us

-We are **BlackSandLab**, a vibrant hackerspace at the **University of Western Macedonia** (Department of Electrical & Computer Engineering).
+We are **BlackSand Lab**, a vibrant hackerspace at the **University of Western Macedonia** (Department of Electrical & Computer Engineering).
 Our mission is to create a collaborative environment where students, researchers, and tech enthusiasts can learn, experiment, and build innovative projects together.

 ```ascii
  888888b.
 888                   888       .d8888b.
 888    888               888